 of Texas at Austin and currently is a post-doctoral fellow at Stanford

 Matthew was once the lab’s systems administrator, go-to

 person for computing and programming needs, and fMRI data analyst.
 Matt has a sardonic wit and the most

-complete collection of politically savvy t-shirts this side of the Hudson.
-He is now a graduate student in the Department of Psychology at Columbia
+complete collection of politically savvy t-shirts this side of the

+graduate student in the Department of Psychology at Columbia working with

-worked on various projects related to stress and cognition and emotion
+various projects related to stress and cognition and emotion

 regulation.
 She has a master’s